11.7.25

 DIY Rescue Chair

-On a routine drive, four abandoned chairs stood roadside, forgotten and bound for the dump.
-I saw them not as trash, but as new additions to 'Roadside Chic' decor, waiting for rescue & transformation.
+On a routine drive, I spotted four abandoned chairs standing roadside, forgotten and bound for the dump.
+But I didn't see them as trash.
+I saw them as potential, as new additions to 'Roadside Chic' decor, waiting for rescue and transformation.
+The joy of rescuing and transforming these pieces was palpable.

 Blue Peace & Love Chair with Seaforth View